Minting & Redeeming

 Zapper

-In order to make life easier for users, ABC Labs provides use of a Zapper via the Register UI.
-Users can zap from a single token into a DTF, and vice a versa.
+In order to make life easier for users, ABC Labs provides use of a Zapper via the Reserve App UI.
+Users can zap from a single token into a DTF and vice versa.
 The Zapper will route the input token through DeFi and into the DTF.
 The Zapper will also intelligently choose to purhcase the DTF directly from the market if it is more efficient than collecting the underlying.

-When minting via the Zapper, due to the volatile nature of DEXs, it is common to receive dust amounts of certain tokens.
+When minting via the Zapper, it is common to receive dust amounts of certain tokens due to DEX volatility.
 Generally, the amount of dust is on the order of 1-10bps of the input value.